Should I borrow to invest in an RRSP? It’s not the smart-money thing to do

 Our suggestion?
 Crumple up that paper.
 Chuck it.
 Don’t do it.

 The idea of borrowing to invest in an RRSP could be a bit counter-intuitive to you (which is a good thing).
 Even so, many Canadians do it.
-In fact, as we noted in the Globe & Mail last year, on a much bigger scale, some wealthy Canadians will use debt financing to pay for investments.
+In fact, as we noted in the Globe & Mail, on a much bigger scale, some wealthy Canadians will use debt financing to pay for investments.
 That does happen.
 Why not borrow for RRSPs?

 Maybe you recognize yourself in this situation: you never set up regular contributions to an RRSP throughout the year.
 You meant to make a lump sum payment, but that just never happened.
 You were coming up on the deadline and realize your RRSP payment got re-routed to pay for a vacation or emergency expense.
 That, or it got chipped away by monthly expenses.
 (That is why setting up automatic contributions is so helpful for many people: when you don’t even notice the money come out of your account, you don’t really miss it.)